 Walk 19: Petri to Stipsi:

-This walk has been blocked where it leaves the road at Petri by a high wire fence and locked gate.
+A local farmer has blocked this walk where it leaves the road at Petri with a high wire fence and locked gate.

 Walk 21: A Circular Walk from Skoutaros to Tsichrada

 Page 81, para 2, point 4: Some readers have had difficulty finding the beginning of the path at this point.
 It is

 usually fairly clear, but may be overgrown with grass early in the season.
 Look for a recently-built stone wall